Chiongchih/chiongchih.github.io/_pages/about.md

 Education
 ======
-**Ph.D.** in BioEngineering (Bioinformatic track), King Abdullah University of Science and Technology, Thuwal, Saudi Arabia (2020-now)
+**Ph.D.** in BioEngineering (Bioinformatic track), King Abdullah University of Science and Technology, Saudi Arabia(2020-now)

-**M.S.** in Environmental Science and Technology, King Abdullah University of Science and Technology, Thuwal, Saudi Arabia (2018-2020)
+**M.S.** in Environmental Science and Technology, King Abdullah University of Science and Technology, Saudi Arabia(2018-2020)

-**B.S.** in Bioinformatics, Southern University of Science and Technology, Shenzhen, China (2014-2018)
+**B.S.** in Bioinformatics, Southern University of Science and Technology, Shenzhen, China(2014-2018)

 Experience
 ======